 2013 Buick Verano Review

-With its optional turbocharged engine for the 2013 model year, reviewers calls the 2013 Buick Verano a powerful small sedan with a comfortable, hushed cabin and plenty of standard features.
+With its optional turbocharged engine, test drivers say the 2013 Buick Verano is a powerful small sedan with a comfortable, hushed cabin and plenty of standard features.

-The automotive press says the Verano’s cabin is one of the quietest in the class, and they’re also impressed with its attractive design and quality materials.
-The 2013 Verano comes with a class-competitive features list that includes items like a rearview camera, touch-screen infotainment system, Bluetooth and a USB port.
+Automotive journalists say the Verano’s cabin is one of the quietest in the class, and they’re impressed with its attractive design and quality materials.
+The Buick Verano comes with a class-competitive features list that includes items like a rearview camera, touch-screen infotainment system, Bluetooth and a USB port.
 Though well-equipped, reviewers say that some of the buttons are confusing.
 Some test drivers think the three rear seats are too tight for adults, but others say they’re rather spacious for a small car.
-According to reviewers, the Verano also has plenty of trunk space.
+According to reviewers, the 2013 Verano also has plenty of trunk space.

 - "Still, Verano transcends its mainstream-compact origins--in any trim level, it handily undercuts the prices of its premium-compact rivals while delivering a convincingly upscale driving experience." -- Consumer Guide